 CombiCarrier, manufactured by Hartwell Medical Corp.
 (Carlsbad, CA).
 The CombiCarrier is a stabilizing device used by emergency-care providers to safely transport patients from a trauma scene to the hospital.
 Supply and design credit to Morphix Design (Newport Beach, CA).

 Temporary Pacemakers (Model 5348 Single Chamber and Model 5388 Dual Chamber), manufactured by Medtronic Inc. (Minneapolis, MN).
 These models are handheld temporary pacemakers engineered to restore normal heart function synchronization.
-Supply and design credit to IDEO Product Development (Palo Alto, CA).
+Supply and design credit to IDEO(Palo Alto, CA).

 Dental Instruments, Equipment, and Supplies

 The Wand, manufactured by Milestone Scientific (Livingston, NJ).
 The Wand is a pain-free delivery system for localized dental anesthesia.
 Supply and design credit to Herbst LaZar Bell Inc. (Chicago, IL).